Vertigo (Griff album): Critical reception

-Vertigo received mostly positive reviews.
+Vertigo received mostly positive reviews from music critics.
 At Metacritic, which assigns a normalised rating of 100 to reviews from mainstream critics, the album has an average score of 67, based on 6 reviews, indicating "generally favourable reviews".

 Writing for Rolling Stone, Will Richards praised the album, highlighting Griff's ability to create powerful pop songs with emotional depth and clever songwriting.
 They noted that tracks like "Miss Me Too" and "Astronaut" showcase her knack for catchy yet poignant lyrics, drawing comparisons to artists like Taylor Swift and Lorde.

 NME's Kayleigh Watson also commended the album for capturing the highs and lows of a young artist discovering her potential, with particular praise for the emotional intensity and production quality.

 Otis Robinson of DIY Magazine, however, felt that while the album maintained Griff's pop brilliance, it occasionally spread itself too thin, with some tracks falling short of their potential.
 Despite this, they acknowledged the album's overall high quality and polished production.

 In a more critical review from The Skinny, Lucy Fitzgerald pointed out that Vertigo sometimes struggles to establish a unique sound, describing some of its production as "hollow" and "monochromatic."
 They did, however, appreciate tracks like "Cycles" for their elegant simplicity and effectiveness.